Onsøy

 Onsøy is a peninsula and a former municipality in Østfold county, Norway.
 The administrative centre was Gressvik.

 History

-The parish of Onsø was established as a municipality January 1, 1838 (see formannskapsdistrikt).
-A part of Onsøy with 170 inhabitants was moved to the neighboring municipality Fredrikstad on 1 January 1968.
+The parish of Onsø was established as a municipality on January 1, 1838 (see formannskapsdistrikt).
+A part of Onsøy with 170 inhabitants was merged into the neighboring municipality Fredrikstad on 1 January 1968.

 On 1 January 1994 the rest of Onsøy was incorporated into Fredrikstad.
-Prior to the merger Onsøy had a population of 12.923.
+Prior to the merger, Onsøy had a population of 12,923.

 Etymology

 The Old Norse form of the name was Óðinsøy.
 The first element is the genitive case of the name of the god Odin, the last element is øy meaning 'island'.
 The former island was later turned into a peninsula because of post-glacial rebound.

 Onsøy Church

 Onsøy Church (Onsøy kirke) was built in 1877.
 The architect was Henrik Thrap-Meyer.
 The church is of Gothic Revival style and constructed of brick with has 375 seats.
 Onsøy Church is located in Fredrikstad parish.
 Jens Bjelke was buried in the churchyard.